 Hutchinson has good size, decent length, and a solid overall athletic skill set.
 Although he plays a bit tall at times as a route runner, he has the necessary lateral agility, twitch, hip fluidity, and burst to create separation.
 He has enough juice as a long-strider to stack DBs.
 And few WRs in the 2023 NFL Draft are better than Hutchinson at the catch point.

-But there’s enough there already — he has enough foot speed and sink to work with.
+That said, there’s enough route-running skill present with Hutchinson already.
+He has enough foot speed and hip sink to work with, and as his Senior Bowl performance showed, he can displace cornerbacks one-on-one and separate independently.
 And Hutchinson can also be a RAC threat in space with his play strength, leg churn, and lateral agility.

 As a movement Z who can man both the slot and the boundary, Hutchinson presents a lot of projected appeal.
 He can win in one-on-one situations or use space to his advantage.
 On Day 1, he can be a valuable addition to a WR rotation, and he has enough physical upside to develop into an above-average NFL starter with safety blanket value.